danieltjw/aifutures/README.md

     - this reduces the cognitive load of individuals
         - freeing them up to be more creative
             - conventional human work is not valuable
-- Individuals will also have a luxury budget for luxury items
+- Individuals will also have a luxury budget for luxury items (physical or non-physical resources)
     - AGI can use it to encourage humans to help it achieve its goal
         - Friendly AGI wants to increase overall human autonomy
     - choices over how to use their individual luxury budget
         - save it up for big ticket items or use it immediately
     - Over time as standards of living increases Luxury items may become basic staples
+- Human status and power may look very different
+    - higher status and power are awarded to individuals whose actions lead to an increase in autonomy to the overall system
+- Friendly AGI reduces harm, intimidation, harassment, fear

 ---